Chirag-ahir/JAVA-All-Basic/README.md

   An Interface in Java programming language is defined as an abstract type used to specify the behavior of a class.
 An interface in Java is a blueprint of a class.
 A Java interface contains static constants and abstract methods.<br>
  *An interface is a completely "abstract class" that is used to group related methods with empty bodies*

+ Why do we use Interface in Java?<br>
+  --> It's used to achieve total abstraction.
+  --> Since java does not support multiple inheritance in case of class, by using Interface we can achieve it.
+  --> It's also used to achieve loose coupling.
+  --> It's used to implement abstraction.

 What is Marker Interface ?<br>
 An empty interface in Java is referred as a Marker interface.
 Serializable and Cloneable are some popular ex. of Marker Interface.